tracking-exposed/youtube.tracking.exposed/content/wetest/announcement-1.md

 In the next days, we’ll release data, extend the dataset as much as we feel it helpful, and improve how it is openly accessed.
 We’ll keep updating this page.

+### Anonymization and data release

+We should also consider, among the 'related content,' YouTube likely recommend something related to previous individual activities.
+Is it possible Youtube creates a curated selection so personal to link an individual uniquely, and thus de-anonymize a subject or an interest of a data subject?
+The answer is, "maybe if supported by an out-of-band leak."

+*Even in the worst-case scenario, we estimate this can't lead to a leakage of personal data*,

-Anyone who wants to copy it in the analysis platform, consider this an open license database. <b>The purpose of this dataset is the research on personalization algorithm</b>.
-The dataset <b>has not personal data</b>, despite the fact that the personalization of YouTube depends on personal data (thus, legally acknowledged as data subject ). de-anonymization attacks such as <i>relinking by searching for known patterns</i> is not considered feasable because 1) attacker should know how patterns appears on youtube personalization algorithm and this is not know, and 2) Youtube (Alphabet) is likely the only entitiy who might be interested in de-anonymize volunteers, but we estimated they might already have such knowledge if they really want to have it.
-3) People supporting the experiment would not be exposed to a risk for participating, as it is a scientific experiment on matter of covid information.
+<b>The purpose of this dataset is the research on personalization algorithm</b>.
+The dataset <b>has not personal data</b>, despite the fact that the personalization of YouTube depends on personal data (thus, legally acknowledged as data subject ). de-anonymization attacks such as <i>relinking by searching for known patterns</i> is not considered feasable because:
+1. attacker should know how patterns appears on youtube personalization algorithm and this is not know.
+2. Youtube (Alphabet) is likely the only entitiy who might be interested in de-anonymize volunteers, but we estimated they might already have such knowledge if they really want to have it.
+3. People supporting the experiment would not be exposed to a risk for participating, as it is, at the moment, aimed to a still explorative scientific research.

 _note_ checkout [public stats](/impact) if curious un how we doing, or in the [github repository](https://github.com/tracking-exposed/yttrex).